-- the process for the early help assessment and the type and level of early help services to be provided; and
+- The process for the early help assessment and the type and level of early help services to be provided; and

-- the criteria, including the level of need, for when a case should be referred to local authority children's social care for assessment and for statutory services.
+- The criteria, including the level of need, for when a case should be referred to local authority children's social care for assessment and for statutory services.

-Blackpool’s Thresholds for Intervention can be found within the 'Thresholds' tab on the left of this screen.
+Blackpool’s Thresholds for Intervention can be found within the 'Thresholds' tab on the left of this screen. or click here.

-Please remember that this is a multi agency, not a single agency responsibility, and often the agency which has the best relationship with the child / young person / family, are the best placed to develop an appropriate plan to meet the identified needs.
+Please remember that this is a multi agency, not a single agency, responsibility and often the agency which has the best relationship with the child / young person / family are the best placed to develop an appropriate plan to meet the identified needs.

-Multi agency safeguarding procedures, which include the thresholds document, can still be found at http://panlancashirescb.proceduresonline.com/chapters/contents.html
+Multi agency safeguarding procedures, which include the thresholds document, can still be found at: http://panlancashirescb.proceduresonline.com/chapters/contents.html